 Home > Security IP > Root of Trust Solutions

-Providing a hardware-based foundation for security, Rambus offers a catalog of robust Root of Trust solutions, ranging from richly featured military-grade co-processors to highly compact state machines-based designs.
-With a breadth of solutions applicable from the data center to Internet of Things (IoT) devices, Rambus has a Root of Trust solution for almost every application.
+Providing a hardware-based foundation for security, Rambus offers a family of robust Root of Trust solutions, ranging from feature-rich military-grade security co-processors to highly compact, firmware-controlled designs.
+With a breadth of solutions applicable from the data center to Internet of Things (IoT) devices, Rambus has a Root of Trust IP solution for almost every application.

 ---|---|---|